dkowitz/LowCal-Code/docs/cli/tutorials.md

 # Tutorials

-This page contains tutorials for interacting with Qwen Code.
+This page contains tutorials for interacting with LowCal Code.

 ## Setting up a Model Context Protocol (MCP) server